Swinburne Island: History

-After several cholera pandemics in the nineteenth century, the federal government built two artificial islands, Swinburne Island and Hoffman Island, to serve as areas of quarantine for immigrants arriving by ship and carrying contagious diseases.
-Swinburne was originally called Dix Island.
-It was renamed in honor of Dr. John Swinburne (1820–1899), a military surgeon during the American Civil War.
+Starting in 1860 sand would be dredged from New York Harbor and dumped in two mounds, the 11-acre Hoffman Island and the 2-and-a-half-acre Dix Island also known as Upper and Lower Quarantine islands respectively.
+Dix island would be named for John Dix a senator and later governor of New York.
+In 1869 the island was renamed Swinburne Island after John Swinburne a Civil War physician and later United States Representative who led the island's development in 1870 into a quarantine facility for steerage passengers from the West Indies, South America and the African west coast, regions known for infectious diseases.

+Ships would initially dock at one of the two islands, its passengers inspected, and those showing symptoms of contagious diseases would be hospitalized on Swinburne island, while those that where asymptomatic would be detained on Hoffman island.
+In the 1880s the lower harbor would be overcrowded with ships pending quarantine at the islands due to a series of large cholera outbreaks that decade.

 Swinburne was used through the early 20th century to quarantine immigrants to the United States who were found to be suffering from dangerous contagious diseases upon arrival at the Port of New York.
 Immigrants suspected of having such diseases were taken to the quarantine hospital and were not allowed to go to Ellis Island for entry until they were shown to be well or were cured of the disease.
 Originally, Hoffman was used to house patients who only had exposure to "pestilential" diseases, while Swinburne housed those with confirmed cases.

 Swinburne island was used to quarantine patients during the last cholera outbreak in the United States in 1910–1911, which started with a passenger from Naples on the Moltke, a ship of the Hamburg-American line.

 During World War I, immigration was reduced.
 Later, the United States passed the Immigration Act of 1924, which sharply lessened immigration from southern and eastern Europe.
 By this time, the city and state had learned other means of controlling infectious diseases, so the quarantine facilities were little used.

 By the start of World War II, the United States Merchant Marine had adapted both islands as a training station, which had opened in 1938.

+In the mid-1960s Robert Moses considered turning the two islands into a city park, but the plan never came to fruition.

-Ownership of the island was transferred from the city to the National Park Service in 1974.
+Ownership of the island was deeded from the city to the National Park Service in 1972 with a formal takeover in 1974.